Diagnosis of adult ADHD

 5. You will eventually be invited for an appointment with a psychiatrist who will take a case history from you about your life to date.
 Many of the things you have written on your list will completely vanish from your mind as you are asked these questions, so make sure you have it with you!
 You will be asked about impulsive behaviours, your ability to judge risk, your early relationships, and the history of your sex-life (yes, compulsive sexual behaviours, addiction, and risk-taking are factors which are often present), drug use, and lifestyle.
 Your doctor will be a sent a thorough report on your history so be prepared for some looks from the receptionists next time you visit there!

 The psychiatrist has seen many people with ADHD and can often recognise just from your body language if something is amiss.
 If the diagnosis is a 'positive' one you may be placed initially on lower doses of medication and work up towards the full adult dosage.
-Many adults have qualms about ADHD medication which they would not have if we were talking about taking insulin for diabetes.
 It is important to consider facts that unmedicated ADHD-ers can often start to self-medicate with alcohol or become addicted substance-abusers.
 A study done by the UK Adult ADHD network showed a disproportionately high percentage of undiagnosed and therefore untreated adults turn up in the criminal justice system.
-Roughly 20% of the adult prison population are considered to fall into this group, and around 30% of the adult prison population in total have ADHD, with 32% of these sufferers vulnerable to reoffending.
+Roughly 20% of the adult prison population is considered to fall into this group, and around 30% of the adult prison population in total have ADHD, with 32% of these sufferers vulnerable to reoffending.
 A further paper published by this group showed a figure of 10% of drug and alcohol addicts have ADHD, compared with a percentage within the general population of just 2.5%.

 Do not get the picture that all ADHD is doom and gloom!
 People with ADHD are rarely boring and have a fantastic ability to work outside the box.
 They will spot details that neurotypicals will not, and if they can devise ways of managing their conditions can go on to be incredibly creative and fantastically successful, look at Richard Branson, Emma Watson, Will.I.Am, and Michael Phelps for example.
 One of the seemingly contradictory features of ADHD is an ability to hyperfocus, or become so interested in and consumed by a project that all sense of time is lost.
 Once they have overcome the accompanying procrastination associated with so many tasks, ADHD-ers might go completely the opposite way and may not notice your presence at all once a subject holds their attention.